sillsdev/ptx2pdf/docs/documentation/figures.md

   this has now been solved.
 - h and p :  Following text may have problems with grid alignment, but this is hopefully solved.

+#### Restrictions on certain picture positions
+- p : The delayed picture is saved until the end of the Nth paragraph in a certain 'box'.
+There is no code to have either an adjustable stack of boxes or multiple images in the box.
+(But diglots have a second box for the right/outer text).
+If an attempt is made to put a second picture into the box while it still contains the first, the first picture will be lost.
+- c : If a cutout picture occurs in the same pargraph as a 'drop-caps' chapter number or another cutout picture, then an error is triggered and a horrible mess occurs.

 #### Do the new picture positions conform to examples in the USFM specification?
 In some ways, they conform better than the previously available options.
 USFM specification indicates that a picture can occur immediately after text, ending